 Comparison group data are included to provide a context for interpreting your institution's statistics.
 If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize Data Feedback Report functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.